emuflight/EmuFlight/docs/CLI/gyro_offset_yaw.md

 This parameter allows to manually compensate YAW gyro drift over time.

 ## Audience
- This parameter is intended for LOS flyers who use the HEADFREE feature of EmuFlight.
+ This parameter is intended for LOS flyers who use the HEADFREE (removed) feature of EmuFlight.
- It reduces the usage of on sight realignment HEADADJ
+ It reduces the usage of on sight realignment HEADADJ (removed)
  from 3-6 times to 0-1 during a flight.

 ## Warnings